ReactiveBayes/GraphPPL.jl/README.md

 end
 ```

-# Documentation

-For more information about GraphPPL.jl please refer to the [documentation](https://biaslab.github.io/GraphPPL.jl/stable).

 # Inference Backend

 GraphPPL.jl does not export any Bayesian inference backend.
 It provides a complex DSL parser, model generation, constraints specification and meta specification helpers.
 To run inference on
-generated models a user needs to have a Bayesian inference backend with GraphPPL.jl support (e.g. [ReactiveMP.jl](https://github.com/biaslab/ReactiveMP.jl)).
+generated models a user needs to have a Bayesian inference backend with GraphPPL.jl support (e.g. [RxInfer.jl](https://rxinfer.ml)).

+# Documentation

+For more information about GraphPPL.jl please refer to the [documentation](https://biaslab.github.io/GraphPPL.jl/stable).

+> [!NOTE]
+> `GraphPPL.jl` API has been changed in version `4.0.0`.
+See [Migration Guide](https://reactivebayes.github.io/GraphPPL.jl/stable/) for more details.

 # License